This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Bake the lasagna for 25-30 minutes, the cheese should be bubbly and brown on the top.

-• Remove from the oven and let rest at least 5 minutes before garnishing and serving.
+• Remove from the oven and allow the lasagna to rest for 10 minutes before garnishing and serving.

 Nutrition